pkesist/buildpal/Documentation/quickstart.rst

 1. A C/C++ project (duh) using a build system capable of running parallel tasks.

-2. A main build machine (client machine) connected to a Local-Area Network.
+2. A client build machine connected to a Local-Area Network.

 3. As many as possible machines (slaves) on LAN capable of running the compiler your C/C++ project uses.